 In addition, CCBM uses internal rating model which is the Credit Risk Rating system to assist with the credit decision process.
-The Credit Risk Rating system has been developed by the China Construction Bank Head Office (CCB HO) and is used across its global operations.
+The Credit Risk Rating system has been developed by CCB Parent Bank and is used across its global operations.
 It uses a combination of quantitative and qualitative measures to determine the applicant's credit rating.